 Wildlife viewing is just one of the amazing wilderness adventures in the Chapleau Game Preserve: it's renowned for its historic canoe routes, once paddled by First Nations, Courier des Bois and explorers.
 If you decide to book a paddling trip with one of the area's guide services, check out this significant pictograph site: The Fairy Point Pictographs.
 Red ochre images of canoes, fish, caribou and mythical figures grace the rock surfaces at Fairy Point and can only be viewed from the water.
 The Fairy Point Pictographs face the setting sun, and are illuminated just before the night sky sets in.

 Imagine a gentle paddle through the calm waters of the Missinaibi and pulling up next to centuries old rock paintings.
 Gazing at the pictographs, you can't help feeling a sense of awe but also feel humbled by the experience.
 These images hold messages of sacred purposes, or could be recorded dreams and visions by shamans.
 The rock paintings have stood the test of time, an ancient form of communication long before the days of cell phones, Facebook or Twitter.

-Here's a handy checklist of the five most important things to bring with you:
+Five important things to bring with you:

 1. Bring your camera because you want to capture those moments forever.